PlaThyme/PlaThyme/README.md

 * Made carousel component for game selection screen.
 * Added draggable/animated deck of cards to project for slapjack and any other card game that use a standard deck.

+## Sree Vandana Nadipalli

+# Acknowledgement
+* Thank you [`Bart Massey`](https://github.com/BartMassey) for teaching us about Open Source, We enjoyed making this project.

 # Licence

 [MIT Licence](https://github.com/PlaThyme/PlaThyme/blob/main/LICENSE)